svylabs/stablebase/WHITEPAPER.md

 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.

 # Risks
-While the design and introduction of unique features sound exciting, there are risks associated with the protocol.
+While the unique features present exciting opportunities, there are associated risks.
+The complexity of the CRR mechanism and redemption process may challenge users, and robust risk management protocols are essential to mitigate potential manipulation and penalization risks.

 ## User Experience:
 The complexity of the CRR mechanism and the redemption process may present challenges for users, especially those unfamiliar with DeFi/TradFi concepts.
 Ensuring a smooth and intuitive user experience will be essential for adoption.